chrs1885/Capable/README.md

 target 'MyApp' do

-  # all features + font extensions
+  # all features + color and font extensions
   pod 'Capable'

-  # all features, but exclude font extensions
+  # all features, but exclude color and font extensions
   pod 'Capable/Features'

+  # color extensions only
+  pod 'Capable/Fonts'

   # font extensions only
   pod 'Capable/Fonts'